Vietnam

 • Vietnam should accede to the Convention on Cluster Munitions (CCM) as a matter of priority.

-• VNMAC should elaborate and publish annual work plans for CMR, with clear targets for survey and clearance.
+• VNMAC should develop a national strategy and annual work plans for cluster munition remnants (CMR), with clear priorities and targets for survey and clearance.